 Select appropriate eye and face protection and educate lab personnel about their use.
 More information can be found on the EHS website.

 Always wear safety glasses with side shields or goggles when handling hazardous chemicals or infectious agents.
 If there is a chance of a splash or spray, including when manipulating cryogens, a full-face protection shield is recommended.
+Personal eyeglasses that are not Z87.1 certified do not qualify as safety glasses.

 Check the integrity of lenses and plastic straps periodically and replace them when necessary.
-Keep available disinfection wipes for decontaminating eye protection.